 British supermarket chain Ocado has led this by example.
 It launched an Alexa skill that lets users add groceries to their shopping list.

-If you’re interested in building a customized Alexa skill, I highly recommend to check out this article on medium.com.
+If you’re interested in building a customized Alexa skill, I highly recommend checking out this article on medium.com.
 It’s packed with hands-on advice on how to develop a skill from start to finish.

 Let’s take a closer look at the second option: